 - Blurred vision

-New products for a digital world
+Technology developed for a digital world

 Night Shift is an optional feature that is designed to minimise the blue light on your device.
 As well as causing eyestrain, Apple found that exposure to blue light in the evening in particular can also make it harder to fall asleep, as the light level is similar to outdoors on a cloudy day, when your body naturally thinks it should be awake.